randalrausch/disruptwell/README.md

 # .
 #  --------- To be organized ----------------------
+- these are magor changes in the global productivity improvement rates.
+- Let's zoom in a little and talk about productivity enhancements over the last few years.
+  - Let talk about more efficient use of resources.

+# Gig Economy
+## 150 Gig Economy Apps...
+  yup, it's real now.
+    - Gig Economy
+      - use to be if a company needed a graphic artist, or an accountant, administrative assistant, designer, or a what ever
+        - hire them
+        - hire a firm that made resources available to the companies
+      - now, gig it... use an accountant when you need an accountant... without firm overhead
+      - need something, get something (Fiver, etc. etc. etc.)

 North Dakota tops charts for productivity growth: https://www.bls.gov/opub/mlr/2019/article/bls-publishes-experimental-state-level-labor-productivity-measures.htm

     - Reason on data, and take action